bitosome/home-assistant/README.md

 Add the compiled card to your Home Assistant resources and configure it in the dashboard:

+### Downloading the compiled card

+Each push to this repository triggers a GitHub Actions workflow that builds the TypeScript source and produces `dist/living-room-card.js` as an artifact.
+Download the artifact from the latest workflow run and copy the file into your Home Assistant `www/` folder.
+Then add it as a JavaScript resource in your configuration.

 ```yaml
 type: custom:living-room-card
 main_entity: switch.living_room_light_group